AKC Chihuahua puppies in Missouri

 I do not recommend introducing them to a collar, harness or leash or dressing them in cute clothes until they have gotten used to their new people and home.
 They will be adjusting to their new home and adding these new sometimes scary things, will be upsetting.
 Once they have adjusted (after a few days), please read about Leash Training in the Article section of our Health page.

-There will be some paperwork to fill out when you come.
-Please read it before you come by clicking here, and don’t hesitate to ask any questions.
+There will be some paperwork to go over when you come.
+Please read the Health Guarantee & Spay/Neuter Contract before you come, and don’t hesitate to ask any questions.
+Please fill out your portion of the document before coming and bring it along with you.

 Please plan for your pickup appointment to take 30 minutes.
 It doesn’t always take that long, but I want to be sure and allow enough time to answer any questions you might have.
 We have fun taking a going away picture with you and your new puppy, to share on our Facebook page, but if you are not comfortable with that, you are welcome to say no.